universityofsussex-rc/Workshops/exercises/basic/Exercise2/README.md

 Try loading both now with the `module load` command.

 If you see this message within your normal HPC work - you will have problems eventually.
-You'll have to use the above commands to find a version that works with your already loady packages or request for a specific version to be installed for you.
+You'll have to use the above commands to find a version that works with your already loaded packages or request for a specific version to be installed for you.
 This can be avoided with environment managers like ``Anaconda3`` for Python for example.

 <li> Cleaning up your loaded modules </li>